jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## My App

 My app was straightforward.
-Using modern web development, it took just a few months of work.
-Take some free code from GitHub, an inexpensive cloud computing account, and the design skills of a novice.
+Using modern web development, it took just a few months to finish.
+Take some free code from GitHub, an inexpensive cloud-computing account, and the design skills of a novice.
 It was so simple, it might not even get me a job in "tech."

 Here's how it worked.

 Today's insurance industry is entirely based in the Industrial Age.
-So after an accident, drivers are expected to exchange information.
-Because they're (understandably) frazzled, they often don't.
+So after an accident, drivers are expected to exchange information on paper notes.
+Because they have no guidance, nevermind being understandably frazzled, they often don't.
 As a result, adjusters have to search for each other—literally calling around or hoping someone calls you.
 Delays pile up like crazy; causing most of the maddening DING-DING-DING-DING-DING.

 Like Uber uses online maps, my app let adjusters post an accident on a google map.
 Since every accident shares GPS coordinates, all adjusters, regardless of what drivers do, can find and email each other.
 My apps minimal cost was paid for by rental car companies and repair shops who loved the ability to communicate with adjusters online instead of waiting on hold.

 That's how simple it is to foster digital mass-collaboration and save hundreds of millions of dollars and millions of hours of productivity.
 That's how much the Internet Age is already here.
-When adjusters used the app, it's majic made them instantly smile.
+And of course, When adjusters used the app, it's majic made them instantly smile.

 The best part was something that Frederick Douglass would love; learning more about ourselves.
 Because with my app, and digital collaboration in general, we start getting much better information on our economy.

-And that's the best part, because my small little app, for the first time, we'd have a database of the exact time, location, and causes of car crashes.
+That's the best part because, with my small little app, we'd have a database of the exact time, location, and causes of car crashes for the first time.
 After that, we could collaborate with weather, traffic, demographics, and many other databases.

 We'd finally learn why car crashes happen and start to fight back.

 How many lives could be saved?
 We won't know until we try, but it's definitely more than zero.
+I feel like its 5% at least.

 A database of crash locations and causes doesn't exist today.
 Big Government regulators don't care about it any more than Big Business insurance company managers do.
-Which is funny, because extras justify not caring because "they" do care.
+Which is funny, because extras (of course) assume "they" do care.
 So, when tires are faulty, intersections jam up too much, potholes get too big, or anything else repeatedly causes crashes, we don't even know.

 My little app was a happy upgrade in the cyborgology of humanity, but not good enough.
-Or more likely, too good.
+Or better said, too good.
 My biggest problem was I messed with a lever of power.
 Now because of open-source and Techvolution, I can depend on player gods to help me fight back.

 ![New Tool Creation](https://techvolution.io/content/images/2020/04/civilization-is-here3.jpg)